DhanushGowda26/My-articles-on-hashnode/cligyg1gc01bna3nvhzc60yme.md

 The second example defines a `greet` function that takes a `name` parameter and logs a greeting message.
 By calling `greet("John")`, it outputs "Hello, John!".

+### Methods

-1. Methods: A method is a function that is associated with an object or a class.
+A method is a function that is associated with an object or a class.
 It operates on the data or properties of that object and can be called using the object's name, followed by a dot notation.

 ```javascript
 // Example 1: Array method